Jaspersoft/js-visualize-components-samples/pages/input-controls/events.md

 * "id_1": is the id of the input control
 * "Specify a valid value for type number." is the message that is displayed in the UI.

-When all values for all input controls are valid, the param `validationResult` will be a boolean value `false`.
+When all values for all input controls are valid, the `validationResult` parameter will be a boolean value `false`.

 ## Handling errors
-Use the `error` property when calling the renderInputControls method.
-When there is an error, this method will return an error object when trying to render the input controls.
+Use the `error` property when calling the `renderInputControls` method.
+When there is an error, this method will be called with an error object as a parameter.
 For example:
 ```javascript
     renderInputControls(